bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

         In certain Visual Studio and Report Server project versions adding this new report file might fail.
 If this happens, follow these steps instead.

         1. Download [this empty rdl file](empty.rdl).
-        1.Save the ile with the right name to the `reportserver` folder of your repository (this folder already exist).
+        1. Save the file with the correct name to the `reportserver` folder of your repository (this folder already exist).
-        1. In Visual Studio right click _Reports_ then choose _Add_ > _Existing Item_, and browse for this file.
+        1. In Visual Studio right-click _Reports_ then choose _Add_ > _Existing Item_, and browse for this file.

 1. Open the report file to get the Report Designer view.
 Here, the new .rdl file is displayed in the Design view.